kubekmonika/air-quality-analysis/README.md

 # PM2.5 concentrations in Poland

-The aim of this project is an analysis of air quality data in Poland for year 2020 or 2021.
+The aim of this project is an analysis of air quality data in Poland for year 2021.

 This repository presents a script which was used to curate the data which was then visualised in Tableau.